How to fix iTunes error 10? This post will introduce 5 tips guide you fix this error. Let’s check one by one.

 Step 1: Backup your data from your device.

 Step 2: Use the original cable to connect your device to the computer.

 Step 4: Go to Summary > Restore.
 Confirm you want to restore and your device will update to the newest iOS software and restore.

-These are the quickest and easiest ways to fix iTunes Error 10.
+These are the quickest and easiest ways to fix iTunes error 10.
 We hope you’ve found our advice helpful, and are able to update and restore your device through iTunes and continue getting the most out of your Apple products.
-If you need further advice and support, contact Apple today and talk to one of their team.
+If you need further advice and support, contact Apple today and talk to one of their teams.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >

 Recover your deleted iPhone iPad files with the highest success rate, no matter whether you have backups or not!